FossilFuelRetirementModel/ffrm_python/README.md

 - Command-line interface for easy configuration

 ## **Installation**
-Installation steps can be on the FFRM Readthedoc [Documentation](https://ffrm-python.readthedocs.io/en/latest/index.html).
+Installation steps can be found on the FFRM Readthedoc [Documentation](https://ffrm-python.readthedocs.io/en/latest/index.html).

 ## Contributing to FFRM
 We are very grateful that you are looking into how you can contribute to FFRM.